bnusir/git_assignment/README.md

 d.
 Describe the steps to add a collaborator to a repository (share write permissions)

 e.
-What is the difference between git and GitHub?
+What is the difference between git and GitHub? git is a tool and use command line while github is a service and uses GUI
 f.
 What does git diff do?
+shows changes between commit and working tree
 g.
 What is the main branch?
+it is the default branch
 h.
-Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch? yes we should do that